ctb/titus-blog/src/2015-3hr-remote-workshops.rst

 I think this might be a partial solution for sites who want to provide training beyond the "basics" that Software and Data Carpentry have as their standard offering.
-Local+remote workshops can provide advanced training, reinforcement for previous *Carpentry lessons, and build local community while taking advantage of remote instructors.
+Local+remote workshops can provide advanced training, reinforcement for previous \*Carpentry lessons, and build local community while taking advantage of remote instructors.

 I even think there might be something in it for the instructors :).
-The Carpentries have struggled a bit to figure out how to reward instructors properly for all their hard work, and reputation-building via exposure certainly one of the options.
+The Carpentries have struggled a bit to figure out how to reward instructors properly for all their hard work, and reputation-building via exposure is certainly one of the options.
 While one path for instructors is to seek jobs that are more training focused, other instructors may want an academic or industry research position, or industry or startup technical positions.
 Presumably being widely